stephengold/Maud/README.md

 The Editor Screen operates in three "view modes", namely:
 "Scene Mode", "Score Mode", and "Hybrid Mode".
-You can use the backtick key ("`") to cycle through these modes.
+You can select a view mode using the "View -> Mode" submenu or use the backtick ("`") keyboard shortcut to cycle through these modes.

 <table>
     <tr>